 Caroline arranges the animals and figurines with some originality – one year donkey arrived on a camel’s back and there are now reindeer in Bethlehem too!
 This year we’re adding the pieces each week.
 Mary has a novel trail of glass pieces to mark her path.

 First used by 19th century Lutherans, most people have a calendar of some sort marking each day until Christmas, traditionally with 24 doors opening to a picture.
 With the advent of commercialism (pun intended?) you can now find everything from chocolate to make-up behind those doors.

-We only had paper calendars until I quilted an Advent calendar four years ago, with fabric ‘presents’ in little pockets.
+We only had paper calendars until I quilted an Advent calendar when Caroline was three, with fabric ‘presents’ in little pockets.
 All hand sewn and now a treasured family heirloom.
 A friend’s child paid the best compliment this year stating that it must be far better than chocolate!
 Exactly why it was made.

 We love homemade – one friend painted little boxes for her child’s Advent calendar and another bought her husband 24 bottles of ale with a keg for Christmas Day!